endormi/tilux/docs/README.md

-info: host (name, OS, kernel version, DNS domain and local IP address) cryptography -c: ccrypt -e (for encryption) or -d (for decryption) cryptography -g: GPG -e (for encryption) or -d (for decryption) cryptography -o: Openssl -e (for encryption) or -d (for decryption) cryptography -p: Pyca -e (for encryption) or -d (for decryption) cryptography -z: Zip -e (for encryption) or -d (for decryption) monitoring -c: monitoring cpu processes
+info: host (name, OS, kernel version, DNS domain and local IP address) cryptography -c: ccrypt -e (for encryption) or -d (for decryption) cryptography -g: GPG -e (for encryption) or -d (for decryption) cryptography -p: Pyca -e (for encryption) or -d (for decryption) cryptography -z: Zip -e (for encryption) or -d (for decryption) monitoring -c: monitoring cpu processes